CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Support-File.md

 toc: 4
 ---

 Cumulus Linux generates support files called `cl-support` whenever issues are detected.

 This file is used to aid in troubleshooting customer issues.
-The Cumulus Networks global support staff often requests customers to provide this file when they open support tickets.
+The NVIDIA global support staff often requests customers to provide this file when they open support tickets.

 The `cl-support` file is located in the `/var/support` directory and is named `cl_support_xxx.txz`.

-There are three ways `cl-support` is generated:
+You can generate `cl-support` in one of three ways:

 - If `switchd` or any other process generates a core file (located in `/var/support/core`), then the `cl-support` file is generated.
 - After the first failure of one of the following monitored services since the switch was rebooted or power cycled: